A hospital pharmacy is licensed to operate in or for a hospital, providing pharmacy services to patients who are admitted to the hospital.

 The College will also notify Health Insurance BC (HIBC) of the Ministry of Health who will then initiate their processes for PharmaNet installation and PharmaCare provider enrollment (if required).

 Note: It may take up to 50 business days for PharmaNet installation.
 The College is not responsible for their timelines.
 Direct any questions regarding PharmaNet installation and PharmaCare provider enrollment to HIBC.

 Build the new hospital pharmacy as drawn in the diagram approved by the College.

-Notify the College at firstname.lastname@example.org should there be a change in the original diagram submitted or the proposed opening date that was originally indicated in your Application for New Hospital Pharmacy Licence to avoid delays in the next phase of the process.
+Notify the College at email@example.com if there is a change in the original diagram submitted or the proposed opening date that was originally indicated in your Application for New Hospital Pharmacy Licence to avoid delays in the next phase of the process.

 - Pre-Opening Inspection

 A College inspector will conduct a scheduled pre-opening inspection at the hospital pharmacy using the Pre-opening Inspection Report for Hospital Pharmacies.
 Pharmacy managers are encouraged to use this form as a self-audit prior to the pre-opening inspection.

 Note: A subsequent visit will be required if requirements are not met, which may delay the opening of the new pharmacy.

 Once all the above documents are complete and all requirements are met, the pharmacy manager will be notified by email when the hospital pharmacy is authorized to open.
 A hospital pharmacy licence will be issued and HIBC will also be notified.

 A hospital pharmacy licence is valid for 12 months and must be renewed through eServices annually before the expiry date.
 An email notification will be sent to the pharmacy manager approximately 6 weeks before the pharmacy licence expires.
 Ensure that your pharmacy manager’s email contact information on eServices is always up-to-date.